It’s not an obvious choice but this baby accessory turns out to be a perfect small model railway base.

 In conclusion, while a baby changing table may seem a strange base for a railway, pick the right one and they can be ideal home for your layout.

 The table I’m using is available from Amazon UK.
 Other tables are available but check the overall dimensions, materials used and thickness of the top shelf.

 Footnote: Just for clarification.
 This unit does need self-assembly but it’s no harder to do than other typical flat-pack furniture.
-The words ready-made in the title mean that all the necessary parts come included and no carpentry skills or specialist tools are needed to make it.
+The words ready-made in the title of this post refer to all the necessary parts coming included and no carpentry skills or specialist tools are needed to make it.